-For health and safety reason, pets, animals, or indication of animals are not permitted in the residence halls unless approved though Disability Resource Center as a medical accommodation.
+For health and safety reason, pets, animals, or indication of animals are not permitted in the residence halls unless approved though Accessibility Resource Center as a medical accommodation.
 Students found with pets or animals in their room will be given 24 hours to facilitate humane removal, and may be fined and referred to the Conduct process.
 Due to health concerns associated with animals living in the residence halls there are no pets.
 Violation of this policy will result in disciplinary action.

 Service Animal and Emotional-Support Animal Policy